JamesVentures/james/README.md

             proposal.applicant,
             proposal.proposer,
             proposal.tokenTribute,
-            proposal.sharesRequested,
+            proposal.bondsRequested,
             didPass
         );
     }
 ```

 The `dilutionBound` is a safety mechanism designed to prevent a member from facing a potentially unbounded grant obligation if they vote YES on a passing proposal and the vast majority of the other members ragequit before it is processed.
-The `proposal.maxTotalSharesAtYesVote` will be the highest total shares at the time of any **Yes** vote on the proposal.
-When the proposal is being processed, if members have ragequit and the total shares has dropped by more than the `dilutionBound` (default = 3), the proposal will fail.
-This means that members voting **Yes** will only be obligated to contribute *at most* 3x what the were willing to contribute their share of the proposal cost, if 2/3 of the shares ragequit.
+The `proposal.maxTotalSharesAtYesVote` will be the highest total bonds at the time of any **Yes** vote on the proposal.
+When the proposal is being processed, if members have ragequit and the total bonds has dropped by more than the `dilutionBound` (default = 3), the proposal will fail.
+This means that members voting **Yes** will only be obligated to contribute *at most* 3x what the were willing to contribute their share of the proposal cost, if 2/3 of the bonds ragequit.

 ### ragequit

-At any time, so long as a member has not voted YES on any proposal in the voting period or grace period, they can *irreversibly* destroy some of their shares and receive a proportional sum of ETH from the Guild Bank.
+At any time, so long as a member has not voted YES on any proposal in the voting period or grace period, they can *irreversibly* destroy some of their bonds and receive a proportional sum of ETH from the Guild Bank.

-1. Reduce the member's shares by the `sharesToBurn` being destroyed.
+1. Reduce the member's bonds by the `bondsToBurn` being destroyed.
-2. Reduce the total shares by the `sharesToBurn`.
+2. Reduce the total bonds by the `bondsToBurn`.
 3. Instruct the Guild Bank to send the member their proportional amount of ETH.

 ```
-    function ragequit(uint256 sharesToBurn) public onlyMember {
+    function ragequit(uint256 bondsToBurn) public onlyMember {
         uint256 initialTotalShares = totalShares;

         Member storage member = members[msg.sender];

-        require(member.shares >= sharesToBurn, "James::ragequit - insufficient shares");
+        require(member.bonds >= bondsToBurn, "James::ragequit - insufficient bonds");

         require(canRagequit(member.highestIndexYesVote), "James::ragequit - cant ragequit until highest index proposal member voted YES on is processed");

-        // burn shares
+        // burn bonds
-        member.shares = member.shares.sub(sharesToBurn);
+        member.bonds = member.bonds.sub(bondsToBurn);
-        totalShares = totalShares.sub(sharesToBurn);
+        totalShares = totalShares.sub(bondsToBurn);

         // instruct guildBank to transfer fair share of tokens to the ragequitter require(
-            guildBank.withdraw(msg.sender, sharesToBurn, initialTotalShares),
+            guildBank.withdraw(msg.sender, bondsToBurn, initialTotalShares),
             "James::ragequit - withdrawal of tokens from guildBank failed" );

-        emit Ragequit(msg.sender, sharesToBurn);
+        emit Ragequit(msg.sender, bondsToBurn);
     }
 ```

 ### abort

 One vulnerability found during audit was that interacting with the James contract is that **calling "approve" with wETH is not safe**.
-When new applicants or existing members approve the transfer of some wETH to prepare for a proposal submission, any member could submit a proposal pointing to that applicant, `transferFrom` their approved tokens to James, but maliciously input fewer shares than the applicant was expecting, effectively stealing from them.
+When new applicants or existing members approve the transfer of some wETH to prepare for a proposal submission, any member could submit a proposal pointing to that applicant, `transferFrom` their approved tokens to James, but maliciously input fewer bonds than the applicant was expecting, effectively stealing from them.
 If this were to happen the applicant would find themselves appealing to the good will of the Guild members to vote **No** on the proposal and return the applicant's funds.

 To address this, a proposal applicant can call `abort` to cancel the proposal, disable all future votes, and immediately receive their money back.
 The applicant has from the time the proposal is submitted to the time the `abortWindow` expires (1 day into the voting period) to do this.